 Epidural for Back Pain

-However, he also noticed that his legs were weak when he got the injections – not a good feeling for a 30-something guy who is active in running, skiing, snowboarding, and softball.
+This was actually offered.
+The injections did manage his pain temporarily.
+He would get the injections every several months and feel pretty dang good.
+However, he also noticed that his legs were weak when he got the injections, which is not a good feeling for a 30-something guy who is active in running, skiing, snowboarding and softball.
+So, he looked for answers.

 The Pros

 As my husband found out, the injections can be highly effective at reducing pain.
-They helped him live a more normal life – until the next injection.
+They helped him live a more normal life until the next injection.

 The injections are given by a highly trained physician, typically a radiologist.
 It is typically cortisone, a steroid that is known to reduce inflammation.